Visit ancient shipwrecks in Greece and Italy - a must for scuba divers and history lovers.

 We have chosen for you four destinations, where significant shipwrecks from the classical period are located.
 Easy to reach, enjoyable by scuba divers, free divers, snorkelers and simple sea lovers.
 They offer uncontaminated environments and excellent accommodation solutions.
 This is the best choice for your holidays!

 Alonissos island | Greece

-Alonissos island, a stopover on the sea routes from Northern to Southern Aegean since the 9th millennium BC, is one of the most remote islands of the Sporades complex.
+Alonissos island, a stopover on the sea routes from Northern to Southern Aegean since the 9th century BC, is one of the most remote islands of the Sporades complex.
 Its unharmed beauty, its watercolor-like landscapes and crystal waters, protected by the Alonissos National Marine Park, provide unmissable opportunities to get away and dive into the boundless blue of the Aegean Sea.

 Methoni | Greece

-Methoni, a small fishing and farming village, is a quiet resort on a cape south of Pylos-Navarino and its renowned, enchanting bay.
+Methoni, a small fishing and farming town, is a quiet resort on a cape south of Pylos-Navarino and its renowned, enchanting bay.
 This peaceful place delighted its visitors ever since: it was one of the seven towns Agamemnon offered to Achilles to appease his anger during the Troy siege.
 This village’s atmosphere is still inebriating, with long beaches backed by olive groves and vineyards, and the famous Venetian fortress.

 San Pietro in Bevagna | Italy

 The small town of San Pietro in Bevagna, located in the Salento peninsula, was a mandatory stopover in the Otranto-Leuca-Taranto sea route, and the archaeological remains well testify the trade activities that took place in this area.